Subscribe to The Alabama Transfers Advisor, your source for all things transfer in AL. Plus, send story submissions!

 Yes.

-First of all, your grades will affect your eligibility for admission into your desired university.
+First of all, your grades will affect your eligibility for admission into your desired university and upper-level major/program.

-Second, your pre-transfer GPA will follow you to the university.
+Second, your pre-transfer GPA will follow you to the university and will be calculated into your final GPA upon graduation.

 Third, if your grades fall below the university’s threshold for transfer, then you will not be awarded credit for the courses and will need to re-take them.
-Each university may decide how to handle the transfer of D grades.
-(The same policy must be applied equally to all students — native or transfer — at a given university.)
+Each university may decide how to handle the transfer of D grades; however, the same policy must be applied equally to all students — native or transfer — at a given university.

 I completed all the course requirements.
 Does that mean I’ll be admitted to my desired university?